JChiouLab/JChiouLab.github.io/landing.md

 		<header class="major">
 			<h2>Patterning is an interdisciplinary field</h2>
 		</header>
 		<p>Pattern formation is a fascinating process critical in the development of multicellular organisms.
 Although the underlying molecular pathways for pattern formation may be completely different between distinct phylogenetic clades, they often follow similar mathematical principles.
 Since mathematical principles often transcend taxonomic boundaries, why can't patterning also occur in 'unicellular' microbes?
-We use interdisciplinary approaches including <b>live cell microscopy</b> and <b>mathematical modeling</b> to studies the <b>principles of pattern formation</b> that play key roles in <b>microbial developmental processes</b>.</p>
+We use interdisciplinary approaches, including <b>live cell microscopy</b> and <b>mathematical modeling</b> to studies the <b>principles of pattern formation</b> that play key roles in <b>microbial developmental processes</b>.</p>
 	</div>
 </section>